 FACT: 80% of dog owners claim their dog is spay/neutered, but only 10% actually are.
 It is no wonder the homeless pet population is reaching epidemic levels.

 Pets are homeless everywhere.
 There are an estimated 6-8 million homeless animals entering shelters every year in the United States.
 Barely half of these animals are adopted.
-The half that is adopted, 50% of those are returned to the shelter within 1 year.
+Of the half that is adopted, 50% of those are returned to the shelter within 1 year.
 Tragically, the rest are euthanized.

 Spay/neuter is the only permanent, 100% effective method of birth control for dogs and cats.